 - Thirteen Orphans wins through a closed Kan is OFF

-In case it is needed, “Saikouisen Classic” rules are: uma 4-12, no extra doras, no ippatsu, no noten payment, repeat deal only on dealer win, can discard any tile so long as not in riichi [can discard same tile that you call pon/chi on], no concealed kan after riichi, riichi’d hand only needs to reveal if won [i.e. noten riichi is not penalized]
+In case it is needed, “Saikouisen Classic” rules are: uma 4-12, no extra doras, no ippatsu, no noten payment, repeat deal only on dealer win, can discard any tile so long as not in riichi [can discard same tile that you call pon/chi on], no concealed kan after riichi, riichi’d hand only is obligated to reveal if won [i.e. noten riichi is not penalized]

 Here is a sampling of questions presented as a 15-question test.